 Born of humble beginnings somewhere in the woods, Kristopher learned how to survive the harsh wilderness by befriending The Great North American Opossum.

 It was during his 16th rotation around the sun, that he felt drawn to the Last Frontier.

 Unfortunately at that time, he only made it as far as California.
-There he learned more of the mystical arts of computer magic, how to strap an oxygen tank to his back and descend into the shadowy depths of the ocean, build robots, weld metal sculptures and structures that nobody wanted or even asked for, as well as how to get repeatedly punched in the face for being a good Samaritan.
+There he learned more of the mystical arts of computer magic, how to strap an oxygen tank to his back and descend into the shadowy depths of the ocean, build robots, weld metal structures that nobody wanted or even asked for, as well as how to get repeatedly punched in the face for being a good Samaritan.

 Cares too much